intellectivelab/docs.intellectivelab.com/_docs/tutorials-and-development/how-to-create-page.md

 category: Unity 7
 ---
 ```
 This information is not visible on site page, but required to properly embed page in the site.
+Start page text just below metadata, without empty rows.

 ## Title of page